British Citizenship by Descent (Double Descent or Grandparents)

-British citizenship by descent is when a person born abroad is able to acquire UK citizenship through the immigration status of one or both parents.
+British citizenship by descent is when a person born abroad is able to acquire UK citizenship through the immigration status of one / both parents or grandparents.

 Read our 1001 reviews